marcory-hub/yolo11n-on-grove-vision-ai-v2/README.md

 ## Object detection

-How to make the image file and flash it to the Grove Vision AI V@ on macOS, windows or linux can be found in [How to build yolo11n object detection scenario_app and run on WE2?](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/tree/main/EPII_CM55M_APP_S/app/scenario_app/tflm_yolo11_od#how-to-build-yolo11n-object-detection-scenario_app-and-run-on-we2)
+How to make the image file and flash it to the Grove Vision AI V2 on macOS, windows or linux can be found in [How to build yolo11n object detection scenario_app and run on WE2?](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/tree/main/EPII_CM55M_APP_S/app/scenario_app/tflm_yolo11_od#how-to-build-yolo11n-object-detection-scenario_app-and-run-on-we2)

+### Himax AI web toolkit for custom yolo11n model testing
+If you use the [Himax AI web toolkit](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/releases/download/v1.1/Himax_AI_web_toolkit.zip) you may find that your custom yolo11n model detects the coco classes (person, bicycle, car, etc).
+This is because the classes are in the code.
+You find the list of class names in Himax_AI_web_toolkit/assets/index-legacy.51f14f00.js.
+Search for person in this file and replace them by the classes you trained your model on.

 ## References